wanyu-wang/my_website/content/blogs/blog1.md

 title: Winnie's Biography
 ---

 I'm Wanyu Wang from London Business School.
 I'm 22 years old and come from China.
-I graduated from Peking University in Beijing, China.
+I graduated from Peking University in Beijing, China, and currently reading for Masters in Financial Analysis in LBS.